rawatinder1/assignment/README.md

 This was my first time really diving into:
 - **Hexagonal architecture** - took a bit to wrap my head around, but now I get why people love it
-- **Prisma** - seriously so much better than raw SQL or older ORMs
-- **Next.js App Router** - the server actions are powerful but took some getting used to

 - **EU Maritime regulations** - learned way more about shipping emissions than I expected!

 The biggest lesson?
 Start with a solid architecture even if it feels like overkill.
 I refactored this thing twice before settling on hexagonal, and I wish I'd started there.